Apply by 28 March 2024 and you could be eligible for a 5% discount on your tuition fees.

 Your career

-This qualification takes you on to senior engineering positions in the aerospace industry with a focus on exploiting next generation materials.
+This qualification takes you on to professional occupations in wide range of aerospace or aerospace related companies, research and development, at forefront of innovative engineering and materials manufacturing technology.
+Some go into senior engineering positions in the aerospace industry whereas other pursue exciting careers in emerging fields or sustainability start-ups.
 Many graduates find employment with one of their project sponsors.

 Our graduates find careers with global industries alongside innovative start-ups and SMEs which have included: